 One of those talents for Garcia is teaching high school students the experience of self-expression and artistic development.
 Garcia has been instructing classes for After School Matters, focusing on the fundamentals of art and design as well as Muralism.
 In 2012 he was given the opportunity to teach art classes at the National Museum of Mexican Art with emphasis on composing artistic individualism.

-For the past two years, Garcia has been focusing on developing EXPO Collective as a co-founder alongside partners Christina Elizabeth Rodriguez and Ricardo Gonzalez.
-As the creative director of the collective, Garcia has been a crucial part in developing and executing 12 exhibitions, took the lead on the conceptualization and execution of the first ever visual arts festival in Pilsen called the Quetzal Art Fest.
+For the past 5 years, Garcia has been focusing on developing EXPO Collective, L3C, as a Co-founder and Creative Director.
+Garcia has been a crucial part in developing and executing exhibitions, took the lead on the conceptualization and execution of the first ever visual arts festival in Pilsen(Chicago) called the Quetzal Art Fest.

 Erick “ROHO” Garcia